Cuda-Chen/leetcode-sql-practice/README.md

 LettCode SQL problems solutions.

 # Note
-All solutions is in mysql format.
+All solutions is in MySQL format.